 The weather had changed and the day time temps had risen into the late 90’s and the winds were blowing fairly significantly.
 This continued for the rest of the trip.
-To be honest, this is very typical for this desert region and time of year.
+To be honest, this is very typical for the Parashant National Monument region and time of year.
 The second night, it became so windy that astro photography was impossible.
 I was pleased that I had taken the opportunity to shoot the first night.

 That evening we gathered as a group to listen to a talk from Bob on all the various communication device options and their use in the backcountry.
 Good stuff!